u3a

 SUGGESTIONS for IMPROVEMENTS to EALING U3A

 The Ealing U3A Committee is always interested in hearing from our Members with any suggested improvements to the way our U3A is run, or new activities we could consider.
-If you have any such suggestions, please send them to Jenny Sturt (Committee member responsible for Communications and Planning, click on the link to send a message).
+If you have any such suggestions, please send them to Jenny Sturt, Secretary, (click on the link to send a message).
 Alternatively, speak to any member of the Committee (see details on the Contacts page).

 EALING u3a FACEBOOK GROUP